 how alice neel's paintings captured the diversity and beauty of harlem

-A new exhibition of Alice Neel’s work, just opened at Victoria Miro, charts 50 years of the painter’s career, and the breadth of humanity she encountered.
+Charting 50 years of the black painter’s career and the breadth of humanity she encountered.

 Alice Childress, 1950

-Hilton Als was going to call the exhibition he's curated of Alice Neel's works -- displayed first at David Zwirner in New York, now just opened in Victoria Miro in London -- Coloured People.
+Hilton Als was going to call the exhibition he's curated of Alice Neel's works — displayed first at David Zwirner in New York, and now just opened in Victoria Miro in London — Colored People.
 Hilton is best known for a book he wrote called White Girls.
-There's a nice symmetry there between Coloured People / White Girls.
-The title they settled on in the end, Alice Neel, Uptown, feels less loaded and polemical, definitely safer, but in a way, it works.
-The open, matter-of-fact place and time specifics of Alice Neel, Uptown says a lot without really saying anything.
+There's a nice symmetry there between Colored People / White Girls.
+The title they settled on in the end, Uptown, feels less loaded and polemical, definitely safer, but in a way, it works.
+The open, matter-of-fact place and time specifics of Uptown says a lot without really saying anything.

-Alice was born in 1900, into boring middle class Americana.
-Her life was touched by the tragedy of those who try to escape boring middle class Americana into bohemia; death, poverty, penury, communism, lack of recognition, bad husbands, bad boyfriends, bad lovers.
-One boyfriend burnt a load of her works into a cinder.
+Alice was born in 1900 into boring middle class Americana.
+Her life was touched by the tragedy of those who try to escape boring middle class Americana into bohemia; death, poverty, penury, communism, lack of recognition, bad husbands, bad boyfriends, and bad lovers.
+One boyfriend burned a load of her works into a cinder.
 There were nervous breakdowns and attempted suicides.
 Her first child, a girl, died at 11 months old.
 Her second, also a girl, was abducted by her Cuban husband and Alice never saw her again.
-She had two more, two boys from two different fathers.
+She had two more — two boys from two different fathers.